atf1999/Bash-Sim/README.md

 Commands supported in the basic command line program are:

-cd - display current directory ls - list files in current directory exit - exit program bash - new instance of the command line time - display current system time
+cd - display current directory<br/>
+ls - list files in current directory<br/>
+exit - exit program<br/>
+bash - new instance of the command line<br/>
+time - display current system time<br/>

 I plan on adding parameters and other advance functional in another branch